 Being able to get something from people you hate makes everyone congenial.
 Something Something Talk Less Something Something Room Where It Happens.

-Shakups good, McCain finally being a maverick good, Congressional deadlock not going anywhere.
+Shakeups good, McCain finally being a maverick good, Congressional deadlock not going anywhere.

 I think the most likely outlook for Congress is David’s description, but there is a small, optimistic possibility that votes like Collins’ and Murkowski’s will continue to crop up with more regularity.
 Since lawmakers have swung so far to “what is even happening,” the pendulum could swing back toward actually doing things.
 Maybe even in the next 10 years or so.

 The fastest way to change Congress is to change who works there.
 2018 can’t come fast enough.
-That’s it for this edition of the roundtable.
+That’s it for this edition of the Roundtable.
 Thanks for a lively discussion, everyone.